margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The true colors within someone, waiting to shine through like an inner rainbow coming out of the storm.
 In all its brilliance, all the colors are there, reflecting all the many hues displayed through the world.
 Many pigments and shades captured within the inner and outer expression of all that can be experienced in life inwardly and outwardly.
-From vermillion to cobalt to scarlet, so much is there, waiting ot unfold in the light like an inner prism, part of an outer prism.
+From vermillion to cobalt to scarlet, so much is there, waiting to unfold in the light like an inner prism, part of an outer prism.

 <br>